pkol92/ShopList/README.md

 Ability to remove items from a list with confirmation, to prevent button accidential clicks.
 Adding alphabetical sorting to specific table/list columns.

 Below there is a list of tasks marked with priorities.
-Firstly focus on HIGH priority items, then MEDIUM and lastly LOW.
+Firstly focus on HIGH priority items, then MEDIUM.
+Low priority items shoudl be added after finishing previous parts.

 1. Create a button in the top ActionBar area to open the modal that will be created in next point  - High
 2. Create Modal with the form for adding new shop/warehouse item - High